Medical Image Analysis · Computational Imaging

 • High-Performance Computing (HPC)

-• Large-scale Data Generation Pipelines
+• Clinical Imaging Data Pipelines

 • Version Control: Git, GitHub